 GoldBroker Products Review

-GoldBroker are based in Malta, but they have offices around the world, including in New York and Toronto, and they also have vaults located in Singapore and Switzerland.
+GoldBroker are based in London, but they have offices around the world, including in New York and Toronto, and they also have vaults located in Singapore and Switzerland.
 These vaults are essential to their operation, because at GoldBroker the bullion you buy is not always shipped to your home, but can also be stored in one of their vaults.
 GoldBroker have high minimum orders to cover the costs of what is a very expensive process, while still ensuring that they can offer bullion at close to spot price.
 Because of this, they tend to be aimed at large-scale investors, people investing tens of thousands or even hundreds of thousands at a time.

 GoldBroker charge a subscription fee to keep your gold or silver in their vaults, but with some of the best security in the world, as well as comprehensive insurance covering you against the worst case scenario, it’s worth it.
 When the time comes to profit from your investment, you can either arrange shipment from one of their vaults, or you can sell it directly from that vault, effectively profiting from your bullion without ever laying your hands or your eyes on it.